 INFO and others.

 If you select a row in the list of loggers, you can delete the highlighted logger by pressing the Remove button above the list.
 The Add button beside it can be used to create new loggers in a dialog.
 You will need to know the logger you want to configure.
-Depending on your needs you can inspect the source of Nexus OSS and the plugins as well as the source of your own plugins to determine the related loggers or contact Sonatype support for detailed help.
-In addition, it is important to keep in mind that some loggers will change between Nexus and plugin versions used.
+Depending on your needs you can inspect the source of Nexus Repository Manager OSS and the plugins as well as the source of your own plugins to determine the related loggers or contact Sonatype support for detailed help.
+In addition, it is important to keep in mind that some loggers will change between repository manager and plugin versions used.

 The loggers configured in the user interface are persisted into

 and override any logging levels configured in the main log file

 logback-* files.
 If you need to edit a logging level in those files, we suggest to edit the overrides file.
 This